Aryailia/dotfiles/README.md

 # Philosphy and workflow
+## Target
+- Linux VMs
+- Window 7 with Git.
+Curious how far I can get without Cygwin or Putty.
+- Raspberry Pi 3
+- Android (Termux).
+Writing on the go with a keyboard.
+- MacOS (Currently do not have)

+Cannot use this on iOS (iPad/iPhone) since Apple's term of service prohibits downloading 3rd party code to run unless it is Safari (citation needed).
+According to Mozila, [Firefox does support the native iOS extension ecosystem](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_for_iOS), which I am not exactly sure is what.
+Unsure of other browsers do something similar.
+[OpenTerm for iOS](https://github.com/louisdh/openterm) is something to look into (only available for iOS 11).
+OpenTerm uses its own made script called Cub instead Bashscript.

+Not sure if I will ever be interested in getting the Windows Subsystem for Linux (WSL) working on Win10.

+## ?

 Generally I try to preserve the default keybinds when possible as that is one of the most portable ways of moving to a computer owned by someone else and having a hope that one would be able to use their setup.

 I choose to run tmux default when launching terminals as it buys resume functionality should I close a terminal prematurely.
 Just adding shift will run without tmux anyway.
 As a result, I created a script to combat tmux session number growing in addition to the resume feature.